apomarn/WeDo/README.md

 # ![alt text](https://res.cloudinary.com/apomarn/image/upload/v1559274111/WeDo/logo.png)

 Planning a wedding can be difficult.
 WeDo allows you  to manage your guest list easily.
-It also gives you ideas to plan your perfect wedding by showing you other couple stories to get you inspired .
+It also gives you ideas to plan your perfect wedding by showing you other couple stories to get you inspired.

 Get started by answering some questions before you say "I Do".

 Try it out by yourself [wedo.anghypomar.com](wedo.anghypomar.com)